 Using proper office etiquette will help you make a good impression on your boss.
 It may sound simple until you realize that many people forget their manners.

-In addition, when dining out with your with your boss, coworkers, or clients, you must be on your best behavior.
-Find out what you should never do at a business lunch.
+In addition, when dining out with your boss, coworkers, or clients, you must be on your best behavior.

 If you haven't already, you will at some point make a mistake at work.
 It may even be a big one.
 It happens to everyone.
 How you handle the blunder will influence your manager's opinion of you much more than the mistake itself.